-Gayle is a strategic communication specialist who works with Boards and executives of non-profits on major projects.
+Gayle is a strategic communication specialist who works with Boards and executives of nonprofits on major projects.
 She was previously the Head of Marketing and Communications for ANZ Institutional, held leadership roles in communications for Foster's and Seven Network, and was a senior journalist with The Age.
 Gayle is the Chair of Trust for Nature and the former President of Camcare.

+SPECIAL RESPONSIBILITIES Deputy Chair

-SPECIAL RESPONSIBILITIES QUALIFICATIONS Deputy Chair Graduate Certificate Applied Languages Chair of the Governance Committee Bachelor of Arts Community Advisory Committee Member
+Deputy Chair Chair of the Governance Committee Community Advisory Committee Member